voldikss/vim-floaterm/README.md

   - `name` name of the floaterm
   - `silent` If `--silent` is given, spawn a floaterm but not open the window, you may toggle it afterwards
+  - `disposable` If `--disposable` is given, the floaterm will be destroyed once it is hidden.
   - `height` see `g:floaterm_height`
   - `width` see `g:floaterm_width`
   - `title` see `g:floaterm_title`